Category: Cookies

 Date Roll Cookies

 She always made them for her family, and she made them for her friends!
-Elsie traditionally made her date roll cookies for us at Christmas, and mailed them from whatever state she lived in at the time.
+Elsie traditionally made her date roll cookies for us at Christmas and mailed them from whatever state she lived in at the time.
 These cookies are THE cookie I will always associate with her.
-When I see them or the recipe, I cannot help but think of Elsie.
+When I see them, I cannot help but think of her.

-She’s been in heaven for a couple of years now, but I still make these date roll cookies occasionally (usually at Christmas time, in her honor).
+She’s been in heaven for a couple of years now, but I still make these date roll cookies occasionally (usually at Christmas, in her honor).
 They are soft, chewy and delicious… and my husband and I love them.
 I hope you will, also!

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page